-To deliver services effectively, a degree of flexibility may be required in the duties performed in order to meet the exigencies of service.
+To deliver services effectively, flexibility is required in the duties performed in order to meet the exigencies of service.
 Job roles may also naturally develop over time and ongoing substantial changes to a role will be discussed between line managers and their staff, with job descriptions updated as and when appropriate.